hprabh/azure-cleanroom-samples/README.md

 # Publish data.
 #
-# Data publisher persona is picked from $env:MEMBER_NAME by default, use -persona to override.
+# Data publisher persona is picked from $env:PERSONA by default, use -persona to override.
 # Storage account is picked from ./demo-resources.private/$env:RESOURCE_GROUP.generated.json by default, use -sa to override.
 #
 ./scripts/data/publish-data.ps1 -scenario $scenario